QuanPhanguyen/quanphanguyen.github.io/_includes/about/en.md

 I play piano, I practice stenography, I do digital art, traditional art, other types of art, I make edits to songs I enjoy with clips of videos I feel strongly about, I have a Youtube channel that's more like an archive of moments I remember fondly, and I host games like Dungeons and Dragons, scavenger hunts, or contests/quizzes/challenges to bring some joy into my friend's sad lives.
 Where would they be without me.

 I write too, I suppose.

-UC Berkeley has graciously bestowed upon me a B.A in English in 2024.
-I additionaly completed a Minor in Creative Writing while holding the role of Editor for Berkeley's student ran publication journal, Berkeley Fiction review.
+UC Berkeley graciously bestowed upon me a B.A in English in 2024.
+I additionally completed a Minor in Creative Writing while serving as an Editor for Berkeley's student-run publication journal, Berkeley Fiction Review.

-My goals for the future are to be a published author and to have involvement in the storytelling process of tabletop or video games.
-It would be a dream to be a part of a published D&D campaign module or an indie or Triple-A game.
+My goals for the future are to be a published author and to be involved in the storytelling process of tabletop or video games.
+It would be a dream to be part of a published D&D campaign module or an indie or Triple-A game.

 <!-- Hey, I am Erwin Lejeune (a.k.a. _@rangonomics_, _@wardn_).
 I am a Robotics Engineer by degree, but I consider myself a Software Engineer at the core and have not limited myself to Robotics and its transversal fields.
 I have deployed web apps for blockchain analytics, trading (don't use it) bots, investment analytics apps, web3 and many more projects.